starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Yes, the Emergence.
 What do you know about it?”

 “Not much really.
 It's tightly under wraps.
 There's only a little I do know.
 But as a journalist I'm dead certain I'm on to something.
-To many little details don't make sense.
+Too many little details don't make sense.
 Like the discrepancy between police reports and hospital records regarding the truck driver on that accident on the highway.
 Along with the discrepancy of records regarding your own stay in the hospital.”

 “My stay?”

 “In one record you have inflamation of the lungs and associated fever.
-In another you have a highly infectious strain of some “typhus -like” fever and are placed under isolation.”
+In another you have a highly infectious strain of some “typhus-like” fever and are placed under isolation.”

 “How could that... wait how did you find those records?
 Aren't they confidential?”